kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

    * Mark bundle as not supporting multiuse
    < HTTP/1.1 429 Too Many Requests
    HTTP/1.1 429 Too Many Requests
+   < x-ratelimit-limit: 1
    x-ratelimit-limit: 1
    < x-ratelimit-remaining: 0
    x-ratelimit-remaining: 0
-   < x-ratelimit-reset: 27
+   < x-ratelimit-reset: 88
-   x-ratelimit-reset: 27
+   x-ratelimit-reset: 88
    ...
    local_rate_limited
    ```

-4. Send a request to the `/ip` route and verify that the request is denied and that you get back a 429 Too Many Requests HTTP response code.
-Because the `/status/200` and the `/ip` routes do not configure local rate limiting settings, they share the same limit that is set on the gateway, which is set to 1 token in the token bucket that is refilled every 100 seconds.
+4. Send a request to the `/ip` route and verify that the request is denied and that you get back a 429 HTTP response code.
+Because the `/status/200` and the `/ip` routes do not configure local rate limiting settings, they share the same limit that is set on the gateway, which is 1 token in the token bucket that is refilled every 100 seconds.
    ```
    curl -vik $(glooctl proxy url)/ip
    ```